 Before Aileen Wuornos inspired the 2003 film Monster, she fatally shot seven men along Florida's highways.
 After she confessed, Aileen was diagnosed with borderline personality disorder by the state’s expert psychologist, Dr. Bernard.
 Despite that, Wuornos was sentenced to death, and eventually volunteered to receive lethal injection even after her sentence had been put on hold.

 Age: Died at 46 (1956-2002)

 Credits: Aileen Wuornos: The Selling of a Serial Killer, Aileen: Life and Death of a Serial Killersee more on Aileen Wuornos

 David Gonzalez killed 4 people in 2009 and claimed he was inspired by Nightmare on Elm Street.
 He had previously been diagnosed with paranoid schizophrenia, but wasn't properly treated.

 In the early 1900s, Albert Fish claimed to have raped, killed, and cannibalized hundreds of children.
 However, only 3 victims were ever found.
 Fish has a long family history of mental illness, with both his siblings ending up in mental hospitals.
 At one point, Fish's psychiatrist called him a psychiatric phenomenon for all his disorders.
 Fish claimed God told him to kill the children, but his insanity plea was still rejected and he was executed in 1936.

 During his trial for the rape and murder of 12 women, Kenneth Bianchi plead insanity, claiming he had multiple personalities.
 The prosecution's psychiatrist had doubts and even tricked Bianchi into creating a third personality.
 Bianchi was sentenced to life in prison.

-Birthplace: Rochester, New York, United States of Americasee more on Kenneth Bianchi
+Birthplace: Rochester, New York, USAsee more on Kenneth Bianchi